What If I Can't Afford to Hire a Foreclosure Lawyer?

 Get Assistance From a Legal Aid Society or a Foreclosure Prevention Clinic

 Also, some housing agencies offer free foreclosure prevention clinics.
 At the clinic, volunteer attorneys or housing counselors will answer your questions and provide advice about the foreclosure process, which might include guidance on how to prepare and what documents to take to court, modifications, and foreclosure rescue scams.
-You might be able to speak with an attorney one-on-one or you might be part of a large group.
+You might be able to speak with an attorney one-on-one or be part of a large group.

 FACING FORECLOSURE ?